Issues

 Veteran-owned Enterprises

 As brave American men and women serve around the world, the committee recognizes the economic hardships that small businesses endure when their owners and key employees are deployed.
-Congress approved the committee’s Veterans Entrepreneurship Act to lower the cost of SBA loans for veterans by waiving fees.
-The committee also oversees SBA’s veteran programs including the nationwide system of Veterans Business Outreach Centers (VBOCs) that help transitioning service members, veterans and military spouses looking to start, purchase or grow a business.
+The committee oversees SBA’s veteran programs including the nationwide system of Veterans Business Outreach Centers (VBOCs) that help transitioning service members, veterans and military spouses looking to start, purchase or grow a business.

 Women Entrepreneurs